Jean-Luc Montminy: Career

-The official internet site for dubbing in Quebec lists Monminy as having done the voice-over in French for 304 actors featured in leading roles, including, for example, the voice-over for John Travolta in Killing Season—'Face à Face in French.
+The official internet site for dubbing in Quebec lists Montminy as having done the voice-over in French for 304 actors featured in leading roles, including, for example, the voice-over for John Travolta in Killing Season—'Face à Face in French.

 Montminy also lent his voice to 613 projects in which he did the voice-over for actors in secondary and other roles as well as animated films.
 He did the voice-over as Bruce Willis in A Good Day to Die HardUne belle journée pour crever' in French.

 According to the official internet site for dubbing in Quebec, Montminy is the dubbing actor who has most often performed the voice-over for Bruce Willis both in films in which he is a featured actor and in other projects.
 He is also the actor who has most often performed the voice-over for John Travolta, Denzel Washington and many others.
 He has also acted in Shakespearean plays, notably as the voice of Abra with Leonardo Dicaprio as Romeo in Romeo and Juliet.